Just when you thought

 ‘She made a play, didn’t she?’

-‘I’d have to say no, she could have done it differently if she really was.
+‘Half and half.
 She knows where it is, where she is, where I am, where you are … where Jenny is.
-She and Robert is not an idea which will work, not at this stage, maybe after five years, a decade.
+She and Robert is not an idea which will work, not at this stage, maybe after five years, after a decade.
 She’s no girl.
 Jenny is though.’

 ‘I know, that’s why I don’t mind you with Jenny.
 Did Sarah get under your guard?’